Voting box crossed with pen

 If you live abroad, you may wish to appoint a proxy.
 This is the best way to avoid delays in the global postal system.
 Your proxy vote can vote by post and live anywhere in the UK.
 Apply to vote by proxy while living overseas.

-• Polls are open from 7am to 10pm on election day, usually a Thursday.
+• Polls are open for the General Election from 7am to 10pm on Thursday 4 July.

 You can find out about accepted forms of photo ID here.